Netpositive/ndeploy/README.md

 # nDeploy

-nDeploy is a phing based deploy scrip for php ecosystem, some idea borrowed from http://capifony.org.
+nDeploy is a phing based deploy script for php ecosystem, some idea borrowed from http://capifony.org.
 Currently deploy can be started only from a server.

 ## Basics